writethedocs/www/docs/blog/2021-january-community-update.rst

 Sadly this year that optimism has been dashed in record time.
-We have written many times throughout 2020 that we hope you're okay, and we're continuing that tradition once more in our inaugural newsletter of 2021.
+We have written many times throughout 2020 that we hope you're okay, and we're continuing that tradition once more in our first newsletter of 2021.

 We hope you're okay,
 and we hope that the storm we have been engulfed in will soon pass.